BoBozick/analysis-notes/notes.typ

   A sequence is _bounded_ if $exists M > 0 : |a_n| < M space forall n in NN$.
 ]

-#theorem(title: [Convergent/Monotone])[
+#theorem(title: [Convergent])[
-  Every convergent series is bounded.
+  Every convergent sequence is bounded.

   If a sequence is monotone and bounded it converges.

-  Subsequences of a convergent series converge to the same limit.
+  Subsequences of a convergent sequence converge to the same limit.
 ]

 #theorem(title: [Bolzano--Weierstrass])[